Utah has had unseasonably warm weather and

 I've sent the little Nies to school without jackets-- which is very unusual.

-It's a little weird and kinda of feels like I am living in Arizona again.
+It's weird and feels like I am living in Arizona again.

 But looking at our weather forecast,